ekosiswoyo/getLogGit/README.md

 This tool creates a `.zip` file containing the specified files and a `.txt` changelog detailing the contents.

-![Screenshot of the GUI application](placeholder.png) *Note: Please replace placeholder.png with a real screenshot of the application.*
+![Screenshot of the GUI application](placeholder.png)

 ## Features